The concept of “health lifestyles” by Stefanie Mollborn

 Auditorium Max Planck Institute for Demographic Research, December 10, 2019

-As part of the Suessmilch Lecture series, Stefanie Mollborn from the University of Colorado Boulder will give a talk on young people’s health lifestyles and how it is shaped by parents, peers and schools.
+As part of the Suessmilch Lecture series, Stefanie Mollborn from the University of Colorado Boulder gave a talk on young people’s health lifestyles and how it is shaped by parents, peers and schools.

 “Children's health lifestyles, technology use, and the reproduction of inequality"